Florida teachers could see pay raises thanks to new legislative bill

 Overdorf said first raising the minimum pay for new teachers will help allow veteran teachers to see increases.

-"Frankly they need to be recognized and what they've done over the years, those teachers that have hung in there that have served for ten, fifteen, twenty years, they deserve that allocation," said Overdorf.
+"Frankly, they need to be recognized and what they've done over the years, those teachers that have hung in there that have served for 10, 15, 20 years, they deserve that allocation," said Overdorf.

 Resciniti said she wishes the school district would allocate money from its general fund to raise veteran salaries.